ethereum/execution-apis/src/engine/interop/specification.md

 ## Structures

+*Note:* Fields having `QUANTITY` type are serialized in big-endian.

 ### ExecutionPayload

 This structure maps on the [`ExecutionPayload`](https://github.com/ethereum/consensus-specs/blob/dev/specs/merge/beacon-chain.md#ExecutionPayload) structure of the beacon chain spec.
 The fields are encoded as follows: